NeverWitness/tech-fee-system/docs/en-US/overview/overview.md

 # Technology Fee System: Structural Overview

-This document serves as the **overall overview** of the project.
+This document serves as a **general overview** of the project.
-Its purpose is to explain the logical structure of the framework and the relationships between sections, rather than to provide full arguments.
+Its purpose is to outline the logical structure of the framework and the relationships between sections, rather than to provide full arguments.
-Detailed analysis, derivations, and case studies are presented in the respective chapters and appendices.
+Detailed analysis, derivations, and case studies are presented in the respective sections and appendices.

-This project attempts to establish an analytical framework centered on **technology fees**, in order to understand price structures, industrial structures, and related institutional issues in the technological era.
+This project attempts to establish an analytical framework centered on **Technology Fee**, aimed at understanding technological value within price structures in the technological era and its structural position.

+It should be clearly stated:

+**This framework does not attempt to fully explain how prices are formed, as price formation mechanisms are inherently more complex.**
+This project focuses only on one key dimension:

+**How technological value exists within price structures, and how it can be identified.**

 [Back to Index](../index.md)